-- the general education requirement in the physical and biological sciences; and - electives.
+- the general education requirement in the physical and biological sciences; and - · electives.

 PHYS 101 Contemporary Physics (3).

 (For students not majoring or minoring in science.)
-Prerequisite: MATH 012 or equivalent.
-A presentation of experimen-
+Prerequisite: MATH 012.
+A presentation of experimental, theoretical, historical, and philosophical aspects of physics.
+Topics include mechanics, relativity, electricity and magnetism, and nuclear physics.
+Students may receive credit for only one of the following courses: PHYS 101, PHYS 111, or PHYS 112.